Chinese Automakers Report

 The market growth in Asia Pacific can also be attributed to higher vehicle production and increasing disposable income of the people in developing countries such as China and India.

 China accounts for 60% of global EV sales, and BYD is the largest manufacturer of EVs in the world.
-The Chinese OEMs and other companies have set up a robust ecosystem in China with the help of the Chinese government.
+The Chinese automakers and other companies have set up a robust ecosystem in China with the help of the Chinese government.
 The entire supply chain of EV manufacturing is integrated efficiently so that car manufacturing costs are low.
-This gives them an upper hand in the market to compete with foreign OEMs.
+This gives them an upper hand in the market to compete with foreign automakers.
 The cost of Chinese cars is less by 20-40% compared to its foreign competitors.

 China currently dominates the mining and processing of EV battery raw materials.
 On average, 60% of the EV battery raw material is processed in China.
 Therefore, battery cell production is extremely low in China compared to other countries.
 Moreover, China has made heavy investments in African countries where raw materials for EV batteries are mined.
 This will also give an upper hand in battery manufacturing in the future.
 In addition, battery market leaders such as CATL, BYD, Gotion, CALB, and Sunwoda are based in China.
 These companies hold the largest share of EV battery manufacturing in the world.

-The Chinese government firmly supports the adoption of EVs in the market and boosts the Chinese OEMs with policies that will lead to their faster growth.
+The Chinese government firmly supports the adoption of EVs in the market and boosts the Chinese automakers with policies that will lead to their faster growth.
 China aims to achieve 50% electrification of cars by 2035 and to achieve this target; they may soon introduce CHINA 7 with strict regulation on CO2, NOx, and Particulate Matter emissions.
 This will further make it mandatory for others to adopt strict ZEV targets and develop an ecosystem around them.
 Since 2018, China has spent over $170 billion on the EV sector.
 This covered rebates, sales tax exemptions, infrastructure subsidies, R&D costs, and government procurements of material supporting the EV sector.

-Global Chinese OEMs Competitive Benchmarking Ecosystem Analysis
+Global Chinese automakers Competitive Benchmarking Ecosystem Analysis

 These companies adopted new product launches, acquisitions, partnerships, collaborations, and other key strategies to gain traction in the automotive market.